 If you are very lucky, you might find fresh udon noodles.
 They are scarce though.
 If you do find some, they can go straight into the wok, too.

 Finally, there is dried udon noodles.
 Like dried pastas, these must be boiled before using in a stir fry.
 I’ve never found dried udon to be worth the trouble of boiling them.
 They lack that fat appearance and chewy texture that I so love about udon.

-- 1 medium carrot peeled and cut into matchsticks
+- 1 medium (1 medium) carrot, peeled and cut into matchsticks

-- 1 medium red pepper core and seeds removed and cut into matchsticks
+- 1 medium (1 medium) red pepper, core and seeds removed and cut into matchsticks

 - Additional sliced green onion